TedHusted/awake/awake.md/awake.md

 “It takes some practice, “ says Jill.

-“To link with another person,” the animated presentation continues, “the person needs to be in your contact list.”

-“To share your contact information with another device using X-Drop, you can do the following:
+The animated presentation continues.
+"To link with another person, the person needs to be in your contact list.
+Use X-Drop to share your contact information with another device.

 * Hold your device a few centimeters above the top of the other device
 * Keep both devices close together until X-Drop appears on both screens